Vanilla-Extract/VanillaExtract/README.md

 These two commits cover updating `README.md` (this file), creating the module's javascript file, adding the module to `/functions/modules.js`, adding the module to the website, and adding the module to `/images`.

-To create a module some javascript experience will be helpful but these files have been made so that they are fairly simple to understand.
+To create a module some github and javascript experience will be helpful but these files have been made so that they are fairly simple to understand.

 Notice: Icon/HUD modules, options background modules, and menu panorama modules are not implemented in the traditional fashion.